(Hotel Château des Alpilles in Saint Remy)

-Luxury hotels in Saint-Rémy-de-Provence are a curated delight.
-Consider booking at Hotel de Tourrel (recently featured), l’Oustau Baumanière les Baux de Provence, Domaine de Manville or Chateau des Alpilles (shown below) for a restful and pampering overnight between vineyard visits.
-If you cannot nab a room at the Chateau, you can also opt for a lovely relaxed lunch poolside featuring fresh fish, grilled local meats and Mediterranean cuisine throughout the summer.
+Luxury hotels in and around Saint-Rémy-de-Provence are a curated delight.
+Consider booking at Hotel de Tourrel (recently featured), l’Oustau Baumanière les Baux de Provence, Domaine de Manville or our favorite, Chateau des Alpilles (below).
+Discover quintessential “Luxe Provence” from its storybook chateau, luxury appointed rooms… to the welcoming staff (read more about my love affair with this fabulous place here) for a truly restful and pampering overnight between vineyard visits.
+If you cannot nab a room at the chateau, you can also opt for a lovely relaxed lunch poolside featuring fresh fish, grilled local meats and Mediterranean cuisine during the summer months.

 Linger over breakfast at your hotel before packing up the car to head to the village of Les Baux de-Provence.
 This village welcomes many visitors each year because it is absolutely unique in natural setting as well as its history as a Provençal stronghold dating back to the 10th century.
 Carved and re-carved out of the bauxite hills, the village is visually stunning and presents a glorious view of the surrounding vineyards and Alpilles Mountains.
 A stop at the nearby Les Carriere des Lumieres is a stirring and imaginative distinction set aside exclusively for visitors to this area.
 Nothing else like it exists!
 Continue the day by tasting wine from the vineyards just observed from above.